Please see library staff for the library’s full listing of policies.

 The Library welcomes children to use its facilities and services.
 The Library is a very busy place and staff members cannot supervise children or guarantee their safety on library property.
 The Library does not act in loco parentis.
 Responsibility for the behavior, adherence to library policy, safety and well-being of children (any minor under the age of 18) using the Library rests with the parent (guardian or caregiver assigned by the parent) and not with the Library personnel.

 - Children under the age of eight years may not be left unattended by an adult on Library property.
 Adults who do not attend librarian led programs with the child must remain in the building and must return to the program area by the end of the program.

-- If children under the age of eight are found without an adult during regular library hours, staff will attempt to locate the parent or other caregiver.
+- If children under the age of nine are found without an adult during regular library hours, staff will attempt to locate the parent or other caregiver.
 If the parent or caregiver cannot be located in the library building or at home within 15 minutes, the Monroe County Sheriff’s Office will be contacted for assistance.

 Procedures: Children and Youth ages 9-18